Charles Abel Corwin

 Charles Abel Corwin (January 6, 1857 – January 28, 1938) was an American painter and lithographer.

 He was a staff artist at the Field Museum of Natural History from 1903 to 1938.
+He mainly worked on the museum murals and the habitat background preparation.
+He also taught at the Art Institute in Chicago.

 In the 1910 American Art Annual, he was listed as being based in Haworth, New Jersey.